laneboysrc/rc-headless-transmitter/doc/architecture.md

 There are several types of *logical inputs* available

 * Analog
-    * Can only have a single Analog type *Transmitter input* assigned
+    * Can only have a single Analog type *Hardware input* assigned
 * Momentary
-    * Can only have a single Momentary type *Transmitter input* assigned
+    * Can only have a single Momentary type *Hardware input* assigned
 * Switches
     * n-position switch
-        * Can have a single Momentary type *Transmitter input* assigned
+        * Can have a single Momentary type *Hardware input* assigned
             * Each press toggles to the next position
             * Can be configured to:
                 * increment, loop